toddledev/documentation/docs/07-styling/04-conditional-styles/index.md

 editorUrl: https://toddle.dev/projects/docs_examples/branches/main/components/example-style-cascade?rightpanel=style&canvas-width=800&selection=nodes.725KDMmepSbJecZCQqInN&canvas-height=800
 height: 19rem

 This example demonstrates how style order affects cascade behavior with multiple variants.
-In the first card, selected overrides hover effects since selected comes later in the cascade.
-In the second card, hover effects remain visible when selected because hover comes after selected in the cascade.
+In the first card, selected class overrides hover effect since selected comes later in the cascade.
+In the second card, hover effect remains visible when selected because hover comes after selected in the cascade.
 @@@

 Styles in toddle follow CSS cascade rules, which determine which styles take precedence when multiple styles apply to the same element: